Skip to main content

 Commissioner or delegate’s signature

-- Reference to the authorised officer in any related documentation should make it clear that the authorised officer acted on behalf of the delegate and in the name of the delegate, such as:
+1. Reference to the ACNC authorised officer in any related documentation should make it clear that the authorised officer acted on behalf of the delegate and in the name of the delegate, such as:

 Example 2

-"I have attached a decision that I have made as an authorised officer, on behalf of the Assistant Commissioner”
+"I have attached a decision that I have made as an authorised officer on behalf of the ACNC Assistant Commissioner Regulatory Services"

 Explanation

-- Section 150 of the Evidence Act 1995 (Cth) states that documents that appear to have been signed by an office holder are presumed to have been validly signed, and the common law provides equivalent protection through a line of judicial decisions starting with R v Justices of Kent (1873) 8 QB 305.
+3. Section 150 of the Evidence Act 1995 (Cth) states that documents that purport to have been signed by an office holder are presumed to have been validly signed (unless the contrary is proved).
+The common law provides equivalent protection through a line of judicial decisions starting with R v Justices of Kent (1873) 8 QB 305.
+This means that if you receive a document from the ACNC that has been clearly signed by an ACNC staff member, you can presume it has been validly signed.